Auschwitz survivors mark anniversary online amid pandemic

 After Schindler was transported to Auschwitz in 1944, she was selected more than once for immediate death in the gas chambers.
 She survived by escaping each time and joining work details.

-“We have to tell our stories so it doesn’t happen again,” Schindler told The Associated Press on Monday in a Zoom call from her home.
+“We have to tell our stories so it doesn’t happen again,” Schindler said in a Zoom call from her home this week.
 “It is unbelievable what we went through, and the whole world was silent as this was going on.”

 Friedman says she believes it is her role to “sound the alarm” about rising anti-Semitism and other hatred in the world, otherwise “another tragedy may happen.”

 That hatred, she said, was on clear view when a mob inspired by former President Donald Trump attacked the U.S. Capitol on Jan.
-6. Some insurrectionists wore clothes with anti-Semitic messages like “Camp Auschwitz” and ““6MWE,” which stands for “6 million wasn’t enough.”
+6. Some insurrectionists wore clothes with anti-Semitic messages like “Camp Auschwitz.”

 “It was utterly shocking and I couldn’t believe it.
 And I don’t know what part of America feels like that.
 I hope it’s a very small and isolated group and not a pervasive feeling,” Friedman said Monday.